-I believe they kept them in wet towelling to stop them sticking together.
+I believe they kept them in damp towelling to stop them sticking together.

-I am not as proficient as these Indian ladies were, however, and I still roll out my roti on a lightly flowered surface with a rolling pin.
+I am not as proficient as these Indian ladies were at this, however, and I still roll out my roti on a lightly flowered surface with a rolling pin.
 Maybe not as cool, but it does the job (OK, they are maybe not that round 😊 !).

 Eat your chapatis with a delicious Indian curry or use them in other flatbread recipes.